February 17, 2023

 From helping harvest produce for communal meals to horse riding, feeding the chooks and learning about sustainable living, here are seven of the best farm stays around the country.

-Synch your stay with the pace of life in the 28,000-ha property and you might find yourself fishing for barramundi, learning about everyday operations of a working cattle station or doing laps in the infinity pool.
+Synch your stay with the pace of life in the 28,000-ha property and you might find yourself fishing for barramundi, learning about the everyday operations of a working cattle station or doing laps in the infinity pool.
 Guests at the lodge can find heritage at every turn, from exploring the pastoral history of the region, as well as the Indigenous ties to the land, which date back 37,000 years.

 Interior designer, author and stylist Sibella Court, of homewares store, The Society Inc., has stamped her signature style on this working cattle station and homestead located in the northwest corner of the Northern Territory.

 Guests can stay in one of 12 rooms designed with interiors inspired by the palette Court has pulled like a silken thread from the surrounding landscape.
 The accommodation also includes huts perched on the clifftop and accessible only by helicopter.
 Pull on your Blundstones and don your Akubra: in between sipping Champagne, swimming in remote waterholes, and discovering Aboriginal rock art, you can whip-crack your way through a day working the land and experiencing station life.

 Bullo River was included in the 100 Unique Stays Across Australia in the Unique Outback Accommodation category.

 Eden Farm Escape has batted the old-fashioned farm stay concept for six.
 After rounding one more bend on a narrow road near Bilpin, Eden Farm Escape comes into view.
 The retreat, which opened in 2018, comprises five beautiful self-contained bespoke cabins set on a 36-hectare patchwork green quilt.